 “Corning is a primary NBN Co supplier and has developed cutting-edge optical technology that will help network reliability, improve deployment speed and reduce costs.
 The fibre being used in the NBN rollout is the most future-proof technology available – it is cost effective, reliable and has incredible capacity to deliver Australia’s broadband needs now and into the future,” Senator Conroy said.

-Rainer Dittrich, managing director, Corning Cable Systems Australia, declared Corning’s readiness for the NBN ramp.
+Rainer Dittrich, managing director, Corning Optical Communications Australia, declared Corning’s readiness for the NBN ramp.
 “The completion of the last phase of our plan gives us approximately four times our original footprint and twice the production space, as well as a significant national distribution center.
 The new manufacturing facility is world-class caliber and meets capacity requirements in line with the peak NBN deployment schedule. ”